sabina-sosa/GWC_GoogleOAuth/README.md

   - Or check Appwrite Console > Auth > Providers > Google for the exact URL
 - Click "Create"
 - **Copy the Client ID and Client Secret** - you'll need these for Appwrite when enabling Google for authentication.
+**‼️URGENT: COPY YOUR SECRET ID NOW!**
+Once you close this page, *it’s gone for good*, you’ll need to generate a new one (dont ask me how I know T-T)

 #### ☆Configure Google OAuth in Appwrite☆